 In most cases, it is expected that the teacher will mark work.
 Where teaching assistants have primarily led learning, they should mark work for their group.
 If appropriate, the TAs may also write NOW tasks.
-TAs are particularly encouraged to indicate the amount of help given, using the school-agreed codes.
+TAs are particularly encouraged to indicate the amount of help given and verbal feedback using the schoolagreed codes.